henrygd/beszel/readme.md

 You can test connectivity by running telnet `<agent-ip> <port>`.

-### Connecting the Hub and Agent on the Same System Using Docker
+### Connecting the hub and agent on the same system using Docker

 If using host network mode for the agent but not the hub, add your system using the hostname `host.docker.internal`, which resolves to the internal IP address used by the host.
 See the [example docker-compose.yml](/supplemental/docker/same-system/docker-compose.yml).